Spontaneous Chiral Symmetry Breaking in a Random Driven Chemical System: Results

-~We now clarify how the character of the system-to-drive coupling determines, and sustains different kinds of far-from-equilibrium steady-states.
-In particular, high dissipating achiral and chiral states are both possible, and must clearly differ in mechanism.
-To examine this issue, we evaluate the correlations coefficients among element concentrations for a representative racemic high-dissipation case, and the chiral-breaking system of figure~\ref{fig:concentrations} within and across channels.
+\nsb{System-wide correlations are required to maintain chiral states} ~We now clarify how the character of the system-to-drive coupling determines and sustains different kinds of far-from-equilibrium steady-states.
+In particular, high dissipating achiral and chiral states are both possible and must clearly differ in mechanism.
+To examine this issue, we evaluate the correlations coefficients among element concentrations for a representative racemic high-dissipation case and the chiral-breaking system of figure~\ref{fig:concentrations} within and across channels.
 The correlation is calculated over a time window in which each system is near the onset of strong-driving and for comparative time-scales as shown in figure \ref{fig:concentrations}.
 Indeed, while both systems display strong intra-channel correlations, the racemic system only replicates correlation patterns across channels as consistent with separate yet identical, mirrored system behavior.
-On the other hand, channel correlations are clearly distinct for the chiral symmetry breaking case.
-In particular, elements are strongly anticorrelated across channels, indicative of the sustained, but asymmetric system-wide mass-transfer taking place.
+On the other hand, channel correlations are distinct for the chiral symmetry breaking case.
+In particular, elements are strongly anti-correlated across channels, indicative of the sustained but asymmetric system-wide mass transfer taking place.
 This picture then explains why chiral-breaking states are possible even for relatively small values of $\Delta W$ provided that i) strong correlations with the drive take place system-wide, and ii) they are sustained beyond symmetry breaking onset.

-\section{Discussion}
+\section{\sb{Discussion}}

-The abrupt change in system dynamics at the chirality transition motivates we look at the system-drive evolution from a dynamic-trajectory perspective.
+The abrupt change in system dynamics at the chirality transition motivates us to look at the system-drive evolution from a dynamic-trajectory perspective.
 In particular, all possible system configurations reside in an $N$-dimensional space of elements' concentrations $X=\{A_i,R_j,S_k\}$.
-While such a space is admittedly large, one may still envision a projected space of effective system coordinates $X_i$ which capture the dominant dynamical modes of the system.
-Hence, a dynamical trajectory in this space would evolve in $X_i$ until reaching a final steady state value.
+While such a space is admittedly large, one may still envision a projected space of effective system coordinates $X_i$ that capture the system's dominant dynamical modes.
+Hence, a dynamical trajectory in this space would evolve in $X_i$ until reaching a final steady-state value.